can leave in conditioner make hair dry

 • Be gentle during combing and styling to avoid stress or breakage of strands

-See also When to Use hair oil
+See also how to use fino hair mask

 While preference may dictate fully rinsing or partial rinsing for some, light conditioner residue alone has not been shown through research to dry hair when healthy cuticles, sebum and hydration levels are maintained.
 A balanced approach tailored to individual needs yields the best results.